The Joys of Retiring in Costa Rica

 It’s not surprising that expats, especially Americans and Canadians, are attracted to Costa Rica.
 With one of the highest standards of living in Latin America and a variety of different climates to suit all tastes, Costa Rica is the perfect retirement destination.

-International Living has been researching and reporting on opportunities for expats for over three decades.
+International Living has been researching and reporting on opportunities for expats for over four decades.
 With the help of our contributors, correspondents, friends, and colleagues exploring the world on your behalf, we have put together a starters’ guide with everything you need to know about moving abroad to Costa Rica.
 This is not meant to be an exhaustive list, but it’s a great place to start.
 Read the below and make a note of any considerations you may need to add, based on your own personal situation.

 How to Retire in Costa Rica: 10 Steps to Follow